Help!

 Extras: Chat

-When the last chapter of a Cat-Tale is posted, the date is announced for a post-Tale chat.
-The chatroom is accessible from the Extras page and the Message Board.
+Occasionally, when the last chapter of a Cat-Tale is posted, the date is announced for a post-Tale chat.
+The chatroom is accessible from the Extras page.

 The chatroom requires Javatechnology to run.
 Check the chat page well in advance of the scheduled chat time and if you do not see the sign in screen, get Java now, for free, from java.com and make sure your browser is java enabled.